Peter-Schorn/Play-Spotify-Songs-from-Spotlight-Search/README.md

 <a href="https://ibb.co/tBQWfCt"><img src="https://i.ibb.co/b1Q8hdZ/Spotlight-Bright5.gif" alt="Spotlight-Bright5" border="100"></a>

-**This script will retrieve all the songs in ALL of your Spotify playlists.
+**This script will retrieve all the songs in ALL of your Spotify playlists and saved albums.
 For each song, it will make an application named after the song, which you can click to play the song in Spotify.
 It will also make an application for each of your playlists.**

 Song will be played in the context of the playlist they belong to.